-Briard’s were bred to protect flocks from poachers and wolves, gaining a reputation as a brave and heroic breed.
-They were also used to hunt and track game.
+Briards, or Berger de Bries in French, were bred to protect flocks from poachers and wolves, gaining a reputation as a brave and heroic breed.
+We also know from their history that they were used to hunt and track game.

 Most likely a descendant from Sheepdogs, today’s Briards enjoy their life as a companion dog.